Are Doppler Velocity Measurements Useful for Spinning Radar Odometry?: Introduction

 \section{Introduction}

-Range-measuring sensors, such as radar and lidar, are now commonly used for many autonomous vehicle tasks such as adaptive cruise control, crash warning systems, and odometry and localization.
-Lidar is generally regarded as the more accurate of the two, owing to its ability to capture returns from the full 3D environment at a high rate and accuracy \cite{survey_lidar_loc}.
-On the other hand, radar tends to have a longer range and is essentially unaffected by heavy precipitation.
-Additionally, radar has traditionally been the only sensor able to use the Doppler effect to estimate radial velocities of objects.
-Although there have been recent advancements in FMCW lidar sensors that are able to achieve this task \cite{Hexsel_Vhavle_Chen_2022}, these sensors are still relatively uncommon.
+\IEEEPARstart{R}{ange}-measuring sensors, such as radar and lidar, are now commonly used on autonomous vehicles (AVs) for tasks such as adaptive cruise control, crash warning systems, odometry, and localization.
+Lidar is generally more accurate than radar owing to its ability to capture returns from the full 3D environment at a high rate and accuracy \cite{survey_lidar_loc}.
+Radar tends to have a longer range and is essentially unaffected by precipitation, fog, smoke, and sensor cleanliness.
+Radar has also traditionally been the only sensor capable of using the Doppler effect to estimate relative radial velocities of objects.
 As a result, there has been a recent increase in work attempting to leverage the unique advantages of radar \cite{a_new_wave_radar}.

-Autonomous vehicles typically use frequency-modulated continuous-wave (FMCW) automotive or spinning radar.
-Automotive radar directly provides the range, radial cross section, elevation, and radial velocity of targets, but is only capable of operating on a limited, fixed field-of-view (FOV) \cite{Gao_Zhang_Wang_Lu}.
-On the other hand, spinning radar provides a full $360\si{\degree}$ FOV coverage, but has previously only returned the range and intensity of targets \cite{boreas}.
-Spinning radar can support autonomy tasks, such as odometry and localization, where a high degree of accuracy and awareness of all vehicles on the road is sought \cite{Kellner_2013}.
-Using multiple automotive radars for the same task would instead require several sensors and extensive calibration.
-Additionally, most automotive radars directly provide extracted features instead of raw signal returns.
-This makes it harder to fine-tune the feature extraction process for specific odometry, mapping, or localization tasks.
+AVs typically use frequency-modulated continuous-wave (FMCW) phased-array or spinning radars.
+Phased-array radars directly provide the range, elevation, radial cross section, and radial velocity of targets, but only operate on a limited field-of-view (FOV) \cite{Gao_Zhang_Wang_Lu}.
+In contrast, spinning radars provide a full $360\si{\degree}$ FOV, but typically only return the range and intensity of targets and not their relative velocities \cite{boreas}.
+Spinning radars are preferred for navigation tasks such as odometry and localization, where a high degree of accuracy and awareness of all vehicles on the road is sought \cite{Kellner_2013}.
+Using multiple phased-array radars for these tasks would require several sensors and extensive calibration.
+Additionally, most automotive phased-array radars directly provide extracted features instead of raw signal returns.
+This makes it harder to fine-tune the feature extraction process for specific tasks.